MaaAssistantArknights/MaaAssistantArknights/docs/en-us/readme.md

 - This software is open source under the [GNU Affero General Public License v3.0 only](https://spdx.org/licenses/AGPL-3.0-only.html).
 - The logo of this software is NOT granted rights under AGPL 3.0 License. [耗毛](https://weibo.com/u/3251357314) and Vie, the two artists and all developers of the software reserves all rights.
 The logo of the software shall not be used without authorization even if the project has an AGPL 3.0 License.
 Nor shall the logo be used for commercial purposes without authorization.
 - The software is an open-source, free of charge software only for studying and communication purposes.
 There is no agreement or understanding between the developers of the software and the 3rd party person who uses this software as an assistant and charges you.
-In that case, the developers of the software is not responsible for the problems and consequences caused.
+In that case, the developers of the software are not responsible for the problems and consequences caused.

 ## Advertisement